Jkanishkha0305/QuakeAi-Fusion/README.md

 - **Hour and Date**: The timing of seismic events.

 These parameters are vital for comprehending earthquake patterns, trends, and potential impacts.
-The dataset, [Earthquake.csv](dataset.csv), is included in this repository for your convenience.
+The dataset, [Earthquake.csv]([dataset.csv](https://drive.google.com/file/d/1WqG0S2r1GM_Rcyg2vQmFJ5pypc4EksGB/view)), is included in this repository for your convenience.

 ## Getting Started